apache/hudi/rfc/rfc-77/rfc-77.md

 sfo -> 334e26e9-8355-45cc-97c6-c31daf0df330
 ```

-An important detail to be noted here is that similarity depends on the `secondary-key, record-key` tuple (`city, uuid`
+An important detail to be noted here is that grouping for merging depends on the `secondary-key, record-key` tuple (`city, uuid`
 in this example).
 This is radically different from any other existing partitions in Hudi (MDT or base tables).
 Hence,
 support needs to be added to merge records from MDT partition hosting SI (with generalized approach that can be used for
 any future non-unique record key based dataset).